 A grip hoist is a hand-operated, portable manual winch used by fire departments and USAR teams for heavy-duty lifting, pulling, and stabilization.
 It allows a single firefighter to maneuver heavy objects in any direction without relying on motorized winches or electricity.
 The device relies on internal gripping jaws that alternately clamp and pull the wire rope, operating like a "mechanical hand."

 Unlike standard come-alongs, the grip hoist works horizontally, vertically, or at an angle, with a theoretically unlimited pulling distance depending on the cable length.
 For rescue scenarios, it can be used to upright rolled-over vehicles, stabilize cars pinned beneath heavy trucks, or pull vehicles away from embankments.
 In structural collapse situations, it can be used to move, lift, or stabilize heavy debris, concrete, and beams during confined space or building collapse rescues.
-And the grip hoist is mechanically safe: The heavier the load, the tighter the jaws grip the cable, and all models include built-in overload protection to keep operators safe
+And the grip hoist is mechanically safe: The heavier the load, the tighter the jaws grip the cable, and all models include built-in overload protection to keep operators safe.

-Continuous training assures that WGFC first responders are at the ready in any situation and we are fortunate to have the support of leadership and the community to purchase, train on, and use the latest equipment to respond in emergencies. |
+Continuous training assures that WGFC first responders are at the ready in any situation and we are fortunate to have the support of leadership and the community to purchase, train on, and use the latest equipment to respond in emergencies.
+While the two companies have always trained and responded together throughout their history, these sessions are taking on new meaning as the West Grove and Avondale fire companies are merging together to form Southern Chester County Fire Rescue, a new organization expected to operate beginning January 1, 2027.
+For more information on SCCFR, see the link below. |